isidore/MobProgrammingBook/manuscript/02_Setting up the space.md

-# Setting up the space
+# Setting Up the Space

 For your first time doing mob programming, you do not need to worry too much about the space.
 We're going to lay out just the most critical things that are helpful.